 Fatigue dependent training plan design is a method of prescribing workouts and designing training plans to match an athlete’s expected fatigue in order to optimize training.
 The hardest workout with the highest wattage occurs first in a block when the athlete is the most recovered followed by a less difficult workout requiring lower wattages when the athlete carries more fatigue and less recovery.
-For example:

 Sweet Spot > Tempo > Zone 2

 The idea is that an athlete is the freshest and able to push the highest watts on the first day of the block but then carries some fatigue into the second day of training, therefore the workout only calls for tempo watts – to match the expected fatigue.
 Then on the third day of the block with two previous days of training the athlete is even more tired and therefore the training plan design and workout prescription calls for zone 2 training requiring less wattage.

 Example 2 week Fatigue Dependent Training Plan Design:

 In this 2-week training plan example the athlete rides sweet spot when they are coming off a rest day and are able to generate higher watts easier.
 Then as fatigue builds thru the training block the wattage is lessened finally defaulting to zone 2 on Thursdays and Sundays.
 You’ll notice the second weeks follows the same pattern (Sweet Spot on Tuesdays and Saturday, Zone 2 on Thursdays and Sundays) but there is a gradual progression of more sweet spot in week 2.

 Athletes see a similar pattern in week 3 (more advanced endurance work) followed by a regeneration week in week 4.
 This is the first mesocycle (a 4 week block of training).
 THEN in the 2nd mesocycle, athletes will see a greater progression of sweet spot training.